-In 1964 the Surrey Junior Table Tennis Club (the coaching arm of the County Association) was formed by me at the Tweeddale Road School (near St. Helier Hospital) and a close relationship was built up between the two organisations.
-During the 1970s the two organisations amalgamated.
+In 1964 the Surrey Junior Table Tennis Club (the coaching arm of the County Association) was formed by me at the Tweeddale Road School (near St Helier Hospital) and a close relationship was built up between the two organisations.
+During the 1970’s the two organisations amalgamated.
 Thanks to the use of the school on every night of the week, plus the two evenings at Rosehill, the Club was able to run a full coaching programme as well as running fourteen teams in the Sutton, Croydon, Leatherhead and Wandsworth Leagues.

 In 1989 the association with the School came to an end, mainly due to rising costs.
-During this 25 year period the set-up produced nine Internationals as well as many County players, English Schools Champions, etc. Many of whom played for the Club.
+During this 25 year period the set-up produced nine internationals as well as many County players, English Schools Champions, etc. Many of whom played for the Club.
 During this period we were also given the opportunity to build our own premises and a money raising scheme (the Hundred Club) was formed.
-Sadly the financial implications of such a scheme got a very poor response from the membership.
-Fortunately the proceeds of that scheme have kept the Club alive during some difficult years.
+Sadly the financial implications of such a scheme got a very poor response from membership.
+Fortunately the proceeds of that scheme have kept the Club alive during some difficult years

-Those difficult years mainly centred around the deterioration of the property and the reluctance of the London Borough of Sutton to invest any money in maintenance.
+Those difficult years mainly centered around the deterioration of the property and the reluctance of the London Borough of Sutton to invest any more money in maintenance.
 The lack of a strong Committee was also highlighted as the membership declined.
 A number of schemes were put forward until finally it was decided to sell off the site for housing and to re-house the Community Association.
 Our old site is now The Park at Rosehill as developed by Bellway Homes.

 In 2003 the Sutton Arena was opened and we were moved into the pole vaulting area whilst our old premises were demolished and our present home (which used to be the changing rooms for the footballers and cricketers) was refurbished.
 Thanks to Derek Wedge we were able to persuade the London Borough of Sutton to equip the hall to ETTA specification as far as floor, lighting and walls were concerned.
 We moved into our new premises in time for the 2003/2004 season.
 During the 2004/2005 season severe flooding closed the Club for a few months and the floor had to be completely replaced.
-Following a number of investigations it was decided that the Club was actually situated in a “flood plain” and flood barriers were placed at each of the doors which have to be lowered into position each time the hall is vacated.
+Following a number of investigations, it was decided that the Club was actually situated in a “flood plain” and flood barriers were placed at each of the doors which have to be lowered into position each time the hall is vacated.

-Since moving into the Rosehill Pavilion and the installation of a more active Committee the Club’s position has improved but we have to stay on our toes as many more activities are seeking to use the improved facilities.
+Since moving into the Rosehill Pavilion and the installation of a more active Committee, the Club’s position has improved but we have to stay on our toes as many more activities are seeking to use the improved facilities.